abd73/oslab/README.md

 Program2: Write a C program to simulate the non-preemptive CPU scheduling algorithms to find turnaround time and waiting time for shortest job first scheduling.

-Program3: Write a C program to simulate the non-preemptive CPU scheduling algorithms to find turnaround time and waiting time for Round Robin Scheduling for a given Quantum.
+Program3: Write a C program to simulate the Preemptive CPU scheduling algorithms to find turnaround time and waiting time for Round Robin Scheduling for a given Quantum.

 Program4: Write a C program to simulate producer-consumer problem using semaphores.